 - 3 pounds russet or yukon gold potatoes peeled and cut into large cubes

 - 1 stick unsalted butter + 2 tablespoons, divided

 - 1 head of garlic cloves individually smashed with the back of a knife.

 - 3/4 cup warm heavy cream

-- Add potatoes to a medium pan and fill with water making sure all potatoes are covered, Season liberally with salt.
-Bring to a boil and reduce to a simmer until potatoes are fork-tender, about 15 minutes.
+While the butter melts and garlic cooks, add potatoes to a medium pot and fill with water making sure all potatoes are covered, Season liberally with salt.
+Bring to a boil and reduce to a simmer until potatoes are fork-tender, about 15-20 minutes.

 - Drain potatoes, making sure to get rid of ALL excess moisture.
 VERY IMPORTANT!

 - While potatoes are still hot, pass through a ricer and add back to pot.

 Pour in melted butter, salt, warm heavy cream and sour cream (sour cream does not need to be at room temperature) and salt.
 Using a hand held mixer, beat the potatoes on high until all ingredients are incorporated and potatoes are smooth and fluffy, DO NOT OVER BEAT.
 Season with salt and pepper.